angieradtke/Joomla-DPGA/README.md

+# Jooml!
+Sustainability and UN 2030 Agenda

-Joomla is a powerful, free,accessible  and open-source Content Management System (CMS) and application framework, developed by a global community of volunteers to build professional websites and web applications.
+Joomla! is a powerful, free,accessible  and open-source Content Management System (CMS) and application framework, developed by a global community of volunteers to build professional websites and web applications.

  It is modular, multilingual, accessible, and secure—making it a sustainable digital tool that can be used by individuals, NGOs, educational institutions, and governments worldwide.
 Joomla encourages knowledge sharing, promotes inclusion, and supports responsible digital infrastructure development.